 Clams tend to open at different rates, so to avoid overcooking remove those that have already opened to your serving dish while the others cook, until they’re all done.
 NB: Use tongs and handle your clams gingerly, keeping them perfectly horizontal if you can to avoid losing their tasty brine.

-NOTE: The same technique works for other mollusks.
+This technique for grilled clams works for other mollusks.
 Mussels (cozze) are particularly common, and uncommonly delicious, made this way.